 The partnership is steered by Arts Council England National Portfolio Organisations: Derby Theatre, QUAD, Déda, Derby Museums, Sinfonia ViVA, Baby People, Derby & Derbyshire Music Partnership and EMCCAN (East Midlands Caribbean Carnival Arts Network).

-Our vision is to provide every child and young person with opportunities to thrive in our city and experience of a variety of culture to develop their skills, life chances and fulfil their highest ambitions.
+Our vision is to provide every child and young person with opportunities to thrive in our city and experience a variety of cultures to help develop their skills, life chances and fulfil their highest ambitions.
 ‘Cultural Campus’ actively seeks to develop this network through building partnerships between young people, cultural venues, education settings, local businesses and other local organisations.

 ‘Cultural Campus’ is targeted towards a number of key areas, listed below.
 Each programme involves dynamic ways to learn and experience cultural education through visits, workshops, bespoke artist-led projects and unique sharing opportunities.